Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Jameson Taillon (0-3) to the mound for his eighth start this season.
+- The Cubs will send Drew Smyly (5-1) to the mound for his 11th start this season.

-- None of Taillon's seven starts this season have met the criteria for a quality start.
+- In 10 starts this season, he's earned a quality start in four of them.

-- Taillon has started seven games this season, and he's lasted five or more innings two times.
-He averages 3.7 innings per appearance.
+- Smyly has three starts in a row of five innings or more.

 |Opponent